eli173/LinkSanitizer/README.md

 Please note that I have generally employed logging such that a report is made whenever the Uri is changed, so that the changes made as the UriHandlers operate are clear to anyone working on something new.
+Feel free to use logging however you like, but keep in mind any information that might be useful for other developers.